 The 2020 Census Post Enumeration Survey

-The Post Enumeration Survey produced a set of population estimates that were, in total similar to the census values.
-The Survey estimates were lower than Census estimates in the Northeast, the Mid-West, and the coastal Western States.
+The Post Enumeration Survey produced a set of population estimates that, in total, were similar to the census values.
+The Survey estimates were lower than Census estimates in the Northeast, the Midwest, and the coastal Western States.
 PES estimates were higher than census numbers in the South, the Plains states, and the interior West.
 The largest Census population overestimates were Hawaii (6.8%), Delaware (6%), Rhode Island (5.1%), the District of Columbia (4.6%), Nevada (4.4), Minnesota (3.8%), and New York (3.4%).
 States with the largest Census underestimates were Arkansas (-5%), Tennessee (-4.8%), Montana (-4.4%), Mississippi (-4.1%), and Louisiana (3.7%)

 Sampling Error in the Post Enumeration Survey

 In New York State, the Survey found that the population in 2020 was between 19,178,143 and 19,875,863 – a difference of 697,000, using a 95% confidence interval.
 With the state’s actual 2020 population falling within a wide confidence interval, the state might have lost as many as 220,000 residents between 2010 and 2020 or gained as many as 477,000 – a range of -1% to +2.6%.
 Neighboring states also had broad confidence intervals – in most cases, the ranges were hundreds of thousands of residents.
 In some other states, the range was much larger.
 Montana may have grown between 6.2% and 22.3%.
-West Virginia’s population might have declined by as much as -12.6% or gained as much as 3.3%.
+West Virginia’s population might have declined by as much as 12.6% or increased by as much as 3.3%.

 Conclusions